Keith Cunningham: Later career

 Cunningham started at Cork's Red FM in 2002, presenting a late-night dance music show.
 In 2004, he moved to Red Drive from 5-7 pm weekdays and continued to present dance show formats.
 The Sunday Business Post included Cunningham in a "top ten radio talent" index in 2005.

 In 2005, Cunningham took over The Red Rooster Breakfast Show on Red FM, initially presenting the show on his own.
 He later teamed up with co-host Mark Linehan ("Lenny from Blarney").
 From 2007 until the end of the show in 2010, the show won several PPI radio awards, including "best breakfast show" in Ireland for 2008 and 2009.
 Cunningham also won "best regional DJ" at the 2008 Meteor Awards.

 After working with Today FM in Dublin from 2010 to 2014, Cunningham returned to Cork's Red FM as part of an overhaul of the radio station.
 From 2014 he presented The KC Show alongside Jason Coughlan on that station.

-Cunningham later left Red FM and moved to 96 FM, and has presented The KC Show (now KC & Ross in the Morning) since 2017.
+Cunningham later left Red FM and moved to 96 FM, and presented The KC Show (later "KC & Ross in the Morning") from 2017 to 2023.